Death Becomes Her: Legacy

 Death Becomes Her has acquired a significant cult following, especially in the LGBT community.
-In RogerEbert.com, Jessica Ritchey wrote, "Time has been kind to 'Death Becomes Her', and the mordantly funny eye it turns to Hollywood pretense and our cultural inability to forgive women for aging.
+At RogerEbert.com, Jessica Ritchey wrote, "Time has been kind to 'Death Becomes Her', and the mordantly funny eye it turns to Hollywood pretense and our cultural inability to forgive women for aging.
 With the virtual extinction of Hollywood's interest in women over thirty, it's a real pleasure to see a film centered on and held down by two actresses as strong as Streep and Hawn."
-An article in Vanity Fair titled "The Gloriously Queer Afterlife of 'Death Becomes Her'" called the film a "gay cult classic" and "a touchstone of the queer community".
+An article in Vanity Fair titled "The Gloriously Queer Afterlife of 'Death Becomes Her called the film a "gay cult classic" and "a touchstone of the queer community".
 The movie is screened in bars during Pride Month, while the characters of Madeline and Helen are favorites of drag performers.
-In this vein, the movie inspired a Death Becomes Her-themed runway show on season 7 of RuPaul's Drag Race.
-The winner of season 5, Jinkx Monsoon, has cited the movie as an inspiration to become a drag queen.
+In this vein, the film inspired a Death Becomes Her-themed runway show on season 7 of RuPaul's Drag Race.
+The winner of season 5, Jinkx Monsoon, has cited the film as an inspiration to become a drag queen.
 Jinkx has participated in Death Becomes Her-themed photoshoots, and in 2018 she played Madeline in a drag stage show parody called "Drag Becomes Her" alongside season 6 contestant BenDeLaCreme.
 Tom Campbell, an executive producer of RuPaul's Drag Race, reflected on the appeal of the movie to gay audiences:

 They're fighting for beauty.
 They're against the system.
 They're also villains, but we understand their complexity.
-We root for the undead divas because they're trying to win a game that's rigged against them, and—to borrow an apocryphal quote from Ginger Rogers—they sort of have to do it 'backwards and in high heels.'
+We root for the undead divas because they're trying to win a game that's rigged against them, and—to borrow an apocryphal quote from Ginger Rogers—they sort of have to do it 'backwards and in high heels'.

-In May 2024, RuPaul's Drag Race's Trinity the Tuck and Jujubee released their single "'Til Death Becomes Us" alongside a music video, serving as an homage to the original film.
+In May 2024, RuPaul's Drag Race's Trinity the Tuck and Jujubee released their single 'Til Death Becomes Us" alongside a music video, serving as an homage to the original film.

-Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, ranked by Tomatometer.

+The film serves as a major influence on the music video for American singer Sabrina Carpenter's "Taste", featuring Jenna Ortega and Rohan Campbell.